 Over the past 10 years Central Midlands has maintained its population of approximately 765,470 older adults across the four counties we serve.
-Based on the data Central Midlands has not seen an increase in the senior population, but the population has remained steady meaning seniors are not moving to other regions.
-The capital of South Carolina is in the Central Midlands area and is more of a metropolitan area, which is attractive to our current seniors and those who are moving towards the age of 60.
+Based on the data, Central Midlands has seen neither an increase nor decrease in the senior population.
+The population has remained steady which means that seniors are not moving to other regions.
+Being in the capital of South Carolina, the Central Midlands area is more of a metropolitan area, which is attractive to our current seniors and those who are moving towards the age of 60.
 There are several aging communities, churches, assisted living facilities, and other attractions for our seniors to remain in the area, specifically Richland and Lexington Counties.

 Currently, we are experiencing the challenges of properly assessing and providing services to our current aging population.
 What does this mean moving forward as people continue to age and are living longer due to healthier styles of living and education?
 We need to become prepared to handle the vast number of seniors approaching who will need services and resources from the AAA.
-Also, what will we do as the aging population continues to grow in the areas, but the interest in the field of aging decreases?
-Who will provide the services, who will create the new and innovative ideas, who will advocate for the seniors?
-Those are some of the questions that have been raised in recent research determining or asking the question, how will WE move forward?
+Also, what will we do as the senior population continues to grow in these areas, but the interest in the field of aging decreases?
+Who will provide the services?
+Who will create new and innovative ideas?
+Who will advocate for the seniors?
+Those are some of the questions that have been raised in recent research determining or asking the question, how will we move forward?